 Body Shop Consultants must register with HMRC and declare all their earnings.

 Earnings may be tax-free because you earn below the personal allowance.

 However, you still need to declare everything to HMRC using a self-assessment tax return.

 One of the perks of being self-employed is that you get to set off costs against your income.
 This reduces the amount of tax you have to pay.

 There are rules set out by HMRC which expenses you can claim for (allowable expenses) and those you can’t (disallowable expenses).

-In the main anything you need to pay for in relation to working as a Body Shop Consultant will count as an allowable expense and reduce your tax bill.
+Almost everything you pay for in relation to working as a Body Shop Consultant will count as an allowable expense and reduce your tax bill.

 - Body Shop commissions and fees;

 - A portion of your household bills if you work from home;